dotnet/dotnet-console-games/README.md

 [Download](https://github.com/ZacharyPatten/dotnet-console-games/archive/master.zip) this repository and unzip the contents

-There are no custom build processes. `dotnet-Console-games` should build with any standard .NET build process, but one of the following is recommended:
+There are no custom build processes. `dotnet-console-games` should build with any standard .NET build process, but one of the following is recommended:

 <details>
 <summary>